pippim/pippim.github.io/programs/homa.md

    caption="HomA - View Bluetooth Devices.png"
 %}

-The device name `QHM-T095` is highlighted in yellow and the MAC address you need to enter is highlighted in red.
+The device name `QHM-T095` is highlighted in yellow and the MAC address is highlighted in red.
+For devices to appear in the window, they MUST BE powered on.

 The highlighting appears after **HomA** knows the MAC address for your Bluetooth LED Light Strip.
 If the MAC address hasn't been entered into **HomA**, via the *Edit Preferences* feature, there is NO highlighting.

-After the device name, E.G. `QHM-T095`, appears the number of times the device was discovered, E.G. `(4)`.
+After the device name, E.G. `QHM-T095`, appears the number of times the device was discovered.
+E.G. `(4)` means the device was discovered 4 times.

 The discovery period defaults to 10 seconds.
-Over that time, the a given device can be discovered many times.
+Over that period, a given device can be discovered many times.

 Do not be surprised if there are many device names you don't recognize.